-In St Albans District, you may close your road in this way up to 8 times a year for 3 hours each time.
+In St Albans District, you may apply to close your road in this way up to 8 times a year for 3 hours each time.
 There is no charge to residents.

-See our short film – it’s only 3 minutes long!
+See our short film – it’s less than 2 minutes long!

-You must live in the St Albans District Area – that is you must be in St Albans, Harpenden, Wheathampstead, Redbourn, London Colney or Sandridge.
-Your local District Council must be St Albans City and District Council.
+You must live in the St Albans District Area – that is you must be in St Albans, Harpenden, Wheathampstead, Redbourn, London Colney or Sandridge, ie your local District Council must be St Albans City and District Council.
 Not sure?
 Use this link to find your local council – it should say Hertfordshire County Council and St Albans City & District Council.